What would you have done differently if you found out that you are the biggest roadblock in growing your business?

 Dealing with Multiple Hats

-Adding to their invested effort is the struggle with self-appointed tasks.
+The struggle with self-appointed tasks adds to their invested effort.
 Many work in their business and solve challenges as they appear.
 CEO Anita Campbell shared,

 “Rather than an owner working on the business, they have become crisis managers.
 Many sit in their offices and wait for someone to come through the door with a problem that needs attention or resolution — now.”